def-codes/the-better-thing/src/meld-demo/hashtags.md

 The difference between “claims” and “values” is that truth cannot be imputed to values *per se*, i.e. they have no truth value.

-## Claim extends value with predicate?
+## Claims extend values with predicates

 Interpreters must recognize a value versus a claim.